Rogdan/puzzles/README.md

 # puzzles
-Little puzzles program on android and ios.
+Little puzzles program with one picture on android and ios.